mrsonne/hubit/README.md

 Model 1 is the one described above where the car price is calculated in a single component i.e. in a single process.
 Such an approch works well if the lookup of parts prices is fast and the car calculation is also fast calculation.
 If, however, the lookup is fast while the car price calculation is slow and we imagine that another component is consuming the parts prices, then the car price calculation would be a bottleneck.
 In such cases, splitting the lookup from the price calculation would probably boost performance.
 Models 2 and 3 present two different ways of approaching such a split.

 #### Model 2
 In this version of the model the parts price lookup and the car price calculation is split into two separate components.
-Further, we want the lookup component to get the price for one part only.
+Further, the component responsible for the lookup should retrieve the price for one part only.
 In other words, we want each lookup to happen in a separate asynchonous process.
 When all the lookup processes are done another component should sum the parts prices to get the total car price.
 The relevant sections of the model file could look like this

 ```yml
 - consumes: